Zelda 3 Challenge: Quest for Calatia

 The overworld is currently being designed from scratch at the tile level, using both new and existing combinations.
 Specific blocks will be altered to build major structures and unique locations.
 For example, Sanctuary and the Witch's Hut were spent in the creation of Epoch Tower.
 Not counting repeated screens, there are 70 Light World areas and 64 Dark World areas.
 With my own search engine based on each of thousands of blocks I've carefully documented, this task isn't nearly as difficult, although it's still very time consuming.

 The text will be completely rewritten.
-All of it.
+Every word of it.
 Intro storyboard, signs, people, and events.
 297 messages, formatted carefully to present essential clues, story and information.
 As it stands now, 75% of Zelda3C's text is already written.
 My writing style is different from Zelda 3 -- every other person won't be calling you 'brother' -- but it fits the new quest well.

 While the frame of the original story (pendant & crystals in light and dark worlds) cannot bend much, I've been creative to ensure that the new story is original and unique.
 Using time tiles and a legendary ocarina, Link must traverse the past and undo a terrible future.
 The story's volume is similar to the original game, limited only by text space and the number of events.
 The story itself is justly inspired by Zelda comics from NES days, which weren't very old when Zelda 3 was released.
 Characters, events, and settings remain true to both the comics and to the Zelda lore of that era, yet joined by references to newer titles.

-Most of the music will be new or significantly altered.
-(27 songs total) A few of the songs are already written, by a musician whose name I cannot yet disclose.
+A few of the songs are already written, by a musician whose name I cannot yet disclose.
 Which songs, so far?
 Overworld, Village, Cavern, Sanctuary, Castle, Palace.
-They each sound amazingly beautiful -- I wish they were in mp3 format so I could make them available.
-Wait, no I don't!
-These gems are far too incredible to spoil!
-And sorry, no Zelda 64 Lost Woods theme... aren't you guys tired of that one yet?
-If you would like to help transpose music, see the Music Request page.
+They each sound amazingly beautiful – I’m always tempted to spoil them by posting them as mp3s.
+Sorry, no Ocarina of Time “Lost Woods” theme... aren't you guys tired of that one yet?

 New 3D shapes!
 The golden Triforce has taken a pyramid shape, while the seven crystals become shards of the Triforce of Wisdom.